- Fire Department Home

-Olathe is protected by an outdoor warning system that has 37 state-of-the-art sirens.
-The system is not designed to warn people indoors.
+Olathe is protected by an outdoor warning system that has 40 state-of-the-art sirens, 13 of which are solar.
+The system - managed by the Olathe Fire Department - is not designed to warn people indoors.
 A NOAA All-Hazards Weather Radio is the fastest and most reliable way to receive severe weather, watches, warnings and advisories and information about other community hazards.

 This outdoor warning system is tested by Johnson County Emergency Management on the first Wednesday of the month at 11 a.m. year round except during extreme cold, heavy icing or if the potential for severe weather exists.
 The City of Olathe will occasionally activate sirens at 11:15 a.m. (following the monthly test) to test alerting equipment.
 If the monthly test is cancelled, it will typically be postponed one week to the second Wednesday of the month at 11 a.m.
 The test date for March is sometines altered to coincide with the statewide tornado drill during Severe Weather Awareness Week.
 On test day, volunteers across Olathe, manually monitor the system by listening and reporting their findings to the fire department.
 In addition, the system performs a daily self-check to further ensure operability.